Significance

 Community Events | Percentage of Facilities Who Conducted at Least One Community Event | ||||||

-3. We are transitioning to a new online performance management system in Fiscal Year 2025 in connection with the ongoing upgrade of our existing Human Capital Management system, so reported data for 2023 is an estimate.
+3 We are transitioning to a new online performance management system in Fiscal Year 2025 in connection with the ongoing upgrade of our existing Human Capital Management system, so reported data is an estimate.
 Berry strongly believes in ensuring that employees are involved in regular performance management/coaching conversations with their direct supervisor.

 Key Strategies